 STATUTES OF THE FEDERATION INTERNATIONALE DE MEDECINE DU SPORT (FIMS)

-These Statutes have been adopted by the FIMS Council of Delegates on 30thSeptember 2016, in Ljubljana (Slovenia).
+These Statutes have been adopted by the FIMS Council of Delegates on 13thSeptember 2018, in Rio de Janeiro (Brazil).

 1: Non-Profit Organization